 Atlantis Bahamas Day Pass

 Not staying at Atlantis Bahamas?
 There are still several ways that you can visit the Atlantis Bahamas water park, without staying on property.
 Atlantis day passes are available for purchase for guests of select hotel partners.
-Bahamas residents can also purchase a day pass.
+Bahamas residents can also purchase a day access pass.
 Passes can be purchased at the Discover Atlantis desk within the Coral Tower (if you qualify for them).
 However, this is based upon availability, and they could be sold out.

 When my kids were much younger, we booked an excursion with admission to the aquarium and the beach, but not Aquaventure.
 Now that my children are older, I would definitely prefer to book one that includes the water park.